windx0303/VIST-Challenge-NAACL-2018/README.md

 # Evaluation Script of VIST Challenge at NAACL 2018

 This Github repository contains the official evaluation script of the [VIST Challenge at NAACL 2018](http://visionandlanguage.net/workshop2018/#challenge).
-This repo is created and maintained by Ting-Hao (Kenneth) Huang (tinghaoh@cs.cmu.edu).

 ## Runnable JAR File Download (.zip)